kumanote/concordium-node/docs/data-storage.md

 - smart contract instances
 - smart contract modules, both the code that is deployed and processed, ready to execute, code
-- total amount of GTU and total amount of encrypted GTU, as well as the status of reward accounts; the baking reward account, the finalization reward account, and the gas account.
+- total amount of $CCD(formerly called GTU) and total amount of encrypted $CCD, as well as the status of reward accounts; the baking reward account, the finalization reward account, and the gas account.
 - identity providers